gorton-sd/router2/README.md

 - You can adjust the minimum cache age by passing a value (in seconds) to `loadControllers()`.

 ## Installation
-Copy the `src/Router2.php` file and your controllers into your project.
-Require `Router2.php` as needed.
+Copy the `src/Router.php` file and your controllers into your project.
+Require `Router.php` as needed.

 ## License
 MIT